autometrics-dev/quickmetrics/README.md

-# Fibermetheus
+# Quickmetrics

+> NOTE: This is for demonstration purposes only.
+Not intended for use in production infrastructure.

-Quickly set up Prometheus and an Aggregation Gateway, so you can push metrics to Prometheus locally with Autometrics.
+Quickly set up metrics with Prometheus and an Aggregation Gateway, so you can push metrics to Prometheus locally with [Autometrics](https://autometrics.dev/).

 ## Setup